[This is the 14th post in the Chasing Ghosts series. I suggest you go back and read at least the first post to get a sense of what it’s all about.]

 Agree with their causes or don’t, this line of strong, adventurous and brave men – Dicksons – carried their heritage out of Scotland and Ireland to America, eventually taking part in the American Revolution.
 Where Simon Dickson was giving the British throne a kick in the seat of the pants in the mid-1600s, and a century later, David “Long Pat” Dickson gave them another one.

 A century later, the American Civil War was fought over the habits and practices of men like Michael Dickson and his son, David.
-Slavery, that “peculiar institution,” had been revealed as the crime against humanity that it is, and their way of life would be stopped, by force, in the early to mid-1860s.
+Slavery, that “peculiar institution,” had been revealed as the crime against humanity that it is, and their way of life would be stopped, by force, in the mid-1860s.
 Unlike previous generations, this generation of Dicksons didn’t fight in the war.
 Neither David Madison Dickson, Sr. nor Jr. fought to defend “states’ rights.”
 It’s impossible for me to say why they didn’t go and fight, though when the war began, Sr. was fifty years old and had a passel of children, and Jr. was only eleven.

 Looking back into one’s family history will inevitably bring up subjects that are both proud and shameful.
 Since I have the benefit of historical hindsight, I am able to see Simon Dickson siding with Oliver Cromwell as an ill-fated move and Michael Dickson’s owning slaves as an inhumane act.
 However, these men couldn’t have known then what I know now My attitude is: this is who they were.
 Regardless of their flaws or their errs in judgment, they can’t be changed now.
 These Dicksons did what they did and were who they were.
-What matters to me is: these are the men who made the Deep South our family’s home.
+What matters to me is: these are the people who made the Deep South our family’s home.